slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES was created by [Steven Levithan](https://github.com/slevithan) and [contributors](https://github.com/slevithan/oniguruma-to-es/graphs/contributors).

-If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.
+If you want to support this project, I'd love your help by contributing improvements ([guide](https://github.com/slevithan/oniguruma-to-es/blob/main/CONTRIBUTING.md)), sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

 MIT License.